fen9li/provision-ec2-sinatra-instance/README.md

 ~]$
 ```

-* Move to base directory (suppose you start git clone from your home directory)
+* Move to base directory (suppose you start from home directory)

 ```sh
 ]$ cd provision-ec2-sinatra-instance/